Key and Electronic Access Systems Procedures

 Weekends & Holidays--locked all day.

 Other times must be determined by each building's manager in consultation, and with the agreement of Police Services.
-Police Services will then notify the CATcard Service Center to program agreed upon lock/unlock schedules.
+Police Services will then notify the CATcard Service Center with at least 3 days notice to program agreed upon lock/unlock schedules.

-Temporary changes in lockdown or opening for special events will be scheduled via the on-line R25 Facilities Scheduling System.
+Temporary changes in lockdown or opening for special events will be scheduled via the on-line EMS Facilities Scheduling System.
 The CATcard Service Center will enter these temporary lock/unlock schedules into the system.

 Faculty and Staff access to buildings (short or long-term) at any other time requires a request from a dean, director or department head be submitted to Physical Plant using the "Request for Keys" form.